 If you’re looking at discounted price offers, make sure you’ve done your calculations and they are reasonable enough to keep your business costs intact.
 Use samples and free trials if your consumer needs to or prefers to experience your product or service before buying it.
 Again here, focus on arriving at just the right amount of sample required for him to switch from trying your product or service to wanting to purchase it.

-- Campaign duration – Depending on the objective of your campaign, previous data trends and budget available for campaign spends, you’ll be able to arrive at a rough estimate of how long to run the campaign for.
+- Campaign duration – Depending on the objective of your campaign, previous data trends and budget available for campaign spending, you’ll be able to arrive at a rough estimate of how long to run the campaign.

 - Budget allocation – Be sure to allocate enough budget to give the consumer offer campaign a good opportunity to let you understand its worth., Make sure it’s not too less that you cannot understand the impact of the campaign and also, not too much that hits your other marketing strategies.